mozilla/mozjpeg/BUILDING.md

 Building libjpeg-turbo for Android
 ----------------------------------

-Building libjpeg-turbo for Android platforms requires the [Android NDK](https://developer.android.com/tools/sdk/ndk).
+Building libjpeg-turbo for Android platforms requires v13b or later of the [Android NDK](https://developer.android.com/tools/sdk/ndk).